oddcamp/fieldvariables/README.txt

 -- SUMMARY --

-Field Variables provides all field values as variables in a view mode for an entity.
+Field Variables provides field values as variables in a view mode for an entity.
 It's an alternative for those who prefer to work with files rather than configuration or when using tailored tpl files is the best fit.

-E.g. if you add the fields "introduction" and "facts" to the Article node type these will be available the following variables in the node tpl file:
+E.g. if you add the fields "introduction" and "facts" to the Article node type these will be available as the following variables in the node tpl file:

 * Raw values:
   $article_introduction